naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 The benefits of a take home are undeniable:

-* they provide a much more realistic proxy for everyday development,
+* they provide a much more realistic proxy for everyday development
-* the difficulty of the assessment scales better with the role,
+* the difficulty of the assessment scales better with the role
 * they don't cram too many things into one interview
 * they are amenable to more classes of software engineers